Ibifaka/Risk-of-Readmissions/README.md

 # Risk-of-Readmissions
-This predicts patients with high risk of readmission in the hospital using a Multiple Linear Regression Model
+This project predicts patients with high risk of readmission in the hospital using a Multiple Linear Regression Model